-Candida glabrata, as you may already know, is one of the rarer species of Candida that actually affect the body.
+Candida glabrata (C. glabrata), as you may already know, is one of the rarer species of Candida that actually affect the body.
 In the past, this fungus was thought to be not harmful; however, with the advent of greater immune weaknesses, this fungus has clearly been seen to be pathogenic.
-One of the common drugs used to treat Candida glabrata is fluconazole.
-Yet, some women and men find that fluconazole doesn’t seem to rid them of their glabrata infection at all.
-This could potentially be due to a fluconazole resistant strain of glabrata yeast.
-Let’s explain what fluconazole is and then we will go on to talk about the various studies where glabrata yeast was shown to be resistant to fluconazole drugs.
+One of the common drugs used to treat C. glabrata, is fluconazole.
+Yet, some women and men find that fluconazole doesn’t seem to rid them of their C. glabrata infection at all.
+This could potentially be due to a fluconazole resistant strain of C. glabrata.
+Next is an explanation of what fluconazole is; following are various studies where C. glabrata yeast was shown to be resistant to fluconazole drugs.

 What is Fluconazole Yeast Infection Treatment?

 The first thing to know about fluconazole is it is an “azole” antifungal drug.
-Azoles are themselves a type of molecule and the ones we are interested in are used to kill yeast.
+Azoles are themselves a type of molecule.
+The ones we are interested in, are used to kill yeast.
 Antifungal azoles are classified into two different groups: triazoles and imidazoles.
-These drugs have an ability to kill a wide variety of fungi and are therefore known as broad-spectrum antifungals.
+These drugs have an ability to kill a wide variety of fungi; and, are therefore known as broad-spectrum antifungals.

-Fluconazole is in the class of triazoles (again this classification is due to certain molecular properties) and is used when treating systemic yeast infections more as it is more predictable in its absorption rate and is generally safer than other imidazole drugs.
-Because fluconazole can kill yeast so well and it is one of the safest of the triazole drugs, it has been used extensively.
+Fluconazole is in the class of triazoles (again this classification is due to certain molecular properties), and is often used when treating systemic yeast infections; as it is more predictable in its absorption rate, and is generally safer than other imidazole drugs.
+Because fluconazole can kill yeast so well, and it is one of the safest of the triazole drugs, it has been used extensively.

-It is likely that the extensive use of fluconazole has been the predominant reason why there is so much wide spread resistance in fungi like Candida glabrata.
+It is likely that the extensive use of fluconazole has been the predominant reason why there is so much wide spread resistance in fungi like C. glabrata.

 Side Effects of Fluconazole Drugs

-The brand name of a fluconazole yeast infection treatment which is widely known among yeast infection sufferers is Diflucan.
-Diflucan is in itself just fluconazole.
+The brand name of a fluconazole yeast infection treatment, which is widely known among sufferers from this problem, is Diflucan.
+Diflucan is, in itself, just fluconazole.
 There are severe side effects, that should be dealt with by a doctor, and other mild side effects to this drug.
-These side effects are an excellent reason to use natural, safer treatments for Candida glabrata problems.
+These side effects are an excellent reason to use natural, safer treatments for C. glabrata problems.

 Mild Side Effects